 We may collect information about your device, including where available your Internet Protocol address,

-but not limited to, traffic data, location data, weblogs and other communication data, and the
+not limited to, traffic data, location data, weblogs and other communication data, and the resources

-resources that you access) to help us build a profile of our users.
-We may also collect information
+that you access) to help us build a profile of our users.
+We may also collect information about your

-about your device’s operating system and browser type, for system administration and to report aggregate
+device’s operating system and browser type, for system administration and to report aggregate information

-information to our advertizers.
-This is statistical data about our users’ browsing actions and patterns,
+to our advertisers.
+This is statistical data about our users’ browsing actions and patterns, and does

-and does not identify any individual.
-We also use automated tracking technologies, like web beacons,
+not identify any individual.
+We also use automated tracking technologies, such as Google Analytics,

-Google Analytics, and social media plug-ins, to collect other information about your website session,
+and social media plug-ins, to collect other information about your website session, browsing, and device

-browsing, and device information for our legitimate business purposes.
-For more information on how and why we
+information for our legitimate business purposes.
+For more information on how and why we use these

 We use data analytics companies, advertising networks, or social media companies, and features offered by

-publishers, and advertising technology companies try to connect a consumer’s activity across smartphones,
+platforms, publishers, and advertising technology companies try to connect a consumer’s activity across

-tablets, desktop computers, and other connected devices.
-The goal of cross-device tracking is to enable
+smartphones, tablets, desktop computers, and other connected devices.
+The goal of cross-device tracking

-Where it is necessary for our legitimate interests (or those of a third party) and your interests
+where it is necessary for our legitimate interests (or those of a third party) and your interests and

-These uses of your personal data may include use to:
+These uses of your personal data may include to:

 provide you with information, or provide other services that you requested from us;